15 Tips for Moving into Your First House

 Drive around.
 Find a new favorite restaurant.
 Stay up to date on the local events and happenings by monitoring local websites or, if you’re old school, subscribing to local newspapers or magazines.
 It’s the best way to help your new location begin to feel like home.

-Now all that’s left to do is put together your housewarming party guest list.
+Now all that’s left to do is put together that housewarming party guest list.
 Welcome to your new home!